Become a Pianist at Home: A Route to Learn Now

 4. Use of Free Resources

-• Educational YouTube: Channels like “Piano Lesson with Warren” or “HDpiano”.
+• Educational YouTube: Channels like “Piano Lesson with Warren” or “HDpian”.

-• Notation Software: MuseScore for reading, writing, and playing sheet music.
+• Notation Software: MuseScore to read, write and play sheet music.

-• Mobile Apps: Mostly Simply Piano, which we will describe in section 5.
+• Mobile Apps: Mainly Simply Piano, which we will describe in section 5.

 5. Effective Practice Methodology

-• Segmentation Technique: Divide the pieces into bars or groups of eight bars.
+• Segmentation Technique: Divide the pieces into measures or groups of eight measures.

-• Slow Practice and Progressive Acceleration: Start at 40 bpm and gradually increase.
+• Slow Practice and Progressive Acceleration: Start at 40 bpm and gradually rise.

-• Focus Switching: Sessions on hand technique, sheet music reading, and harmony.
+• Focus Alternation: Hand technique, sheet music reading and harmony sessions.

-• Weekly Recordings: Listen to yourself with a critical ear.
+• Weekly Recordings: Listen to yourself with critical hearing.

 • Recurring Error Log: Keep a practice journal.

-• Comparison with Models: Play along with videos of professional performers.
+• Comparison with Models: Play alongside videos of professional performers.

 7. Consolidation and Presentation

-• Videos on Social Networks: Upload performances for feedback.
+• Videos on Social Networks: Upload interpretations to obtain feedback.

 • Mini Virtual Concerts: Participate in lives with other students.